-These materials are spread across 5 levels that correspond with the scheme of work in the MusicallyFluent booket.
+These materials are split into 5 levels, corresponding to the scheme of work in the MusicallyFluent booket.

 It is vital that you do not play these materials passively, either by decoding a list of notes or by pinning your fingers to the keys and playing from aural/muscle memory.
 Most people play in this passive way by default.
 So you need to focus your mind and strengthen your intention to prevent falling into this non-fluent way of playing.

 Rhythm – You must be fully aware of the matrix and where you are within its structure at all times.
 You must connect your inner musician to this awareness by saying the matrix mantra aloud with a natural, flexible, poetic quality and maintain this quality as you play with perfectly synchronised fingers.
 Never play like a machine!
 Equal note values do not have equal duration.
 Tag the rhythm cells rather than individual notes and you will avoid this tendency.
 Tagging means noticing them as musically meaningful sounds.